vfhwang/vcfh.work/_posts/2020-02-15-farewill-will.md

 People put off taking the first step for years.
 Our job is to build momentum within the first 30 seconds, to prove our promise that you can finish your will in 15 minutes.

 When I joined Farewill we had a fairly typical onboarding flow.
 It made sure our service was suitable for people trying to sign up.
-To do that, it asked questions like ‘where do you live?’.
+To do that, it asked questions about their location and if they had foreign assets.

 <div class="image-contain">
 <p class="caption">The old onboarding flow</p>